 This is where things get interesting.

-For maximum flavor and nuance, you’ll want to buy whole roasted coffee beans and grind them yourself right before brewing.
-But since coffee beans only retain peak flavor for months or weeks after they’re roasted, it’s better to buy them from local cafes and local roasteries.
+For maximum flavor, you should buy whole roasted coffee beans and grind them yourself right before brewing.
+And since roasted coffee beans only retain peak flavor for a few months before deteriorating, it's best to buy from local cafes and local roasteries.

 Buying Coffee Concentrate on Amazon